tlindner/fmfm/README.md

 ## Background

-Standard CoCo floppy tracks use a single encoding — either FM (single density) or MFM (double density) — for the entire track.
-FMFM writes a track with 18 MFM sectors in one half and 17 FM sectors in the other, stopping the FM write halfway through.
+Standard CoCo floppy tracks use a single encoding, MFM (double density), for the entire track.
+FMFM writes a whole track with 18 MFM sectors and 17 FM sectors in the other, stopping the FM write halfway through.
 This is believed to be the first use of a stock WD179x floppy disk controller to produce a mixed-density track in this manner.